 Bernie Sanders on Cybersecurity

 The threat of cyberattacks, both domestic and abroad, pose a serious risk to the United States.
 Cyberattacks have already cost the U.S. government significantly, and American businesses suffer billions more in losses every year.
 Cyberattacks may also be “the greatest threat to U.S. national security,” as America’s “critical infrastructure” is vulnerable to attack.
+Even the NSA was hacked and the tools they used to attack computer were stolen, sold and are now being used to attack U.S. critical infrastructure.

-While the importance of cybersecurity is clear, tough legislation has yet to be enacted.
+While the importance of cybersecurity is clear, tough comprehensive legislation has yet to be enacted.
 Bernie believes in balancing the need for cybersecurity with protecting the rights and data of American citizens.

 Threats to the Nation